usnistgov/ndn-dpdk/docs/INSTALL.md

 Depending on your hardware, you may need to change PCI driver bindings using the `dpdk-devbind.py` script.
 See [DPDK Network Interface Controller Drivers](https://doc.dpdk.org/guides/nics/) and [hardware known to work](hardware.md) for more information.

-You can then run `sudo ndndpdk-ctrl systemd start` to start the NDN-DPDK service, use `ndndpdk-ctrl` command to activate it as a forwarder or some other role, and then control the service.
+You can run `sudo ndndpdk-ctrl systemd start` to start the NDN-DPDK service, use `ndndpdk-ctrl` command to activate it as a forwarder or some other role, and then control the service.
 See [forwarder activation and usage](forwarder.md), [traffic generator activation and usage](trafficgen.md), [file server activation and usage](fileserver.md) for basic usage in each role.
 You can view logs from the NDN-DPDK service with `ndndpdk-ctrl systemd logs -f` command, which is especially useful in case of errors during activation and face creation.